nigelgrange/WPAttributedMarkup/README.md

                       documentAttributes:nil error:nil];

 A. It does.
-However, the above approach is very slow (it uses a WebView in the background), runs asynchronously (just try creating one in a UITableViewCell and scroll the table too fast...).
+However, the above approach is very slow (it uses a WebView in the background) and runs asynchronously (just try creating one in a UITableViewCell and scroll the table too fast...).

 In addition, any styles must be set in the document css, rather than being able to pass in standard colour and font classes that your application already uses.